andrewwoood/djangowiki/ReadMe.md

-# CS50W Project 1
+# Wikipedia

-Just a quick wiki page project.
-Made with Django.
+Just a quick wiki page project made with Django.
+This is CS50W's Project 1.

 Current Progress:
 - [X] Entry Page